MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ```

 **Convert Currency**
-In SAC there is no real option to recalculate the exchange rate if more than one currency is involved.
+In SAC, there is no real option to recalculate the exchange rate if more than one currency is involved.
 E.g. CNY --> EUR no problem.
 HKD or CNY --> EUR = problem

-Therefore the Exchange rate table dbo. currency was created:
+Therefore the Exchange rate table dbo.currency was created:

 ![](2021-04-13-14-48-20.png)

->In this table the Budget rate in maintained.
-Currently this is not controlled with Excel as it only changes once a year.
-Business will create a ticket for IT to manually change it.
-Currently it's not necessary to use different rates for different time frames.
+>In this table, the Budget rate is maintained.
+Currently, this is not controlled with Excel because it only changes once a year.
+Business will create a ticket for IT to change it manually.
+For now, it's not necessary to use different rates for different periods.

-This table is then used in the convert currency function
+This table is then used in the convert currency function.

 ```SQL
 alter function [o2c].[fc_convert_currency]